Starkey vs. ReSound Hearing Aids: Our Hands-On Comparison

 Which brand is better for music lovers?

-Both brands perform well for music, but they have different strengths.
-During our music testing, ReSound’s wider dynamic range preserved more nuance in complex musical pieces, while Starkey’s Edge AI provided excellent clarity for vocal-focused music.
-For dedicated musicians, we recommend exploring specialized options like musician-focused hearing aids.
+ReSound’s wider dynamic range preserves more nuance in complex musical pieces, while Starkey’s Edge AI excels with vocal-focused music.
+For dedicated musicians, we recommend exploring specialized options such as musician-focused hearing aids.

 -